Chinese manufacturer Godox is working on a sequel to its V1 lithium-powered round-head speedlight.

 A cooling fan should allow users to keep shooting for longer while maintaining rapid flash recycle times, at the possible cost of fan noise.
 According to patent diagrams, the fan will draw cool air in through the bottom of the head, under the “chin” of the fresnel and onto the flash tube.

 It’s not the only fan-cooled hotshoe flash of late.
-Canon’s top-of-the-line Speedlite EL-1 also actively cooled.
+Canon’s top-of-the-line Speedlite EL-1 is also actively cooled.
 If you don’t plan to use the V1pro on-camera, you might also consider the new AD100Pro, which has the same shape head, and a cooling fan, but no hotshoe foot.

-The Godox V1pro has not been officially announced nor details are confirmed yet, but the company registered a trademark for “V1pro” and published a patent showing how the cooling mechanism is intended to work.
+The Godox V1pro has not been officially announced nor details confirmed yet, but the company registered a trademark for “V1pro” and published a patent showing how the cooling mechanism is intended to work.
 We do not know when it will actually launch, or what the price will be.
 The existing V1, also known as the Flashpoint Zoom Li-on X, is priced $259, available from Adorama, Amazon and other sellers.

 Would you buy a fan-cooled round-head flash?